lachlandeer/deprecated-lachlandeer.github.io-src/content/home/about.md

 # About Me

-I am currently completing my PhD in Economics at the University of Zurich.
+I am a Postdoctoral Fellow in the Marketing Group at University of Chicago Booth School of Business.
+I recently completed my PhD in Economics at the University of Zurich.
-In Summer 2019, I will join the Marketing Group at Chicago Booth School of Business as a Post-Doctoral Fellow.

 My current research leverages text as data, utilizing tools from Machine Learning and Natural Language Processing, integrating their outputs into quantitative models to understand: